 Class teachers are responsible and accountable for the progress and development of all the pupils within their class.
 (Teachers Standards 2012).
-At Maple Tree Primary School, teachers are supported in this by regular Progress Meetings which discuss the attainment and progress of all learners at the school.
+At Maple Tree, teachers are supported in this by regular Progress Meetings which discuss the attainment and progress of all learners at the school.

-Maple Tree places a high emphasis on developing good Quality First Teaching (including emphasis on the importance of marking and feedback, self-assessment by the pupils, the development growth mindset skills and the use of assessment information to shape planning and delivery) and acknowledges the impact this can have on attainment and progress.
-We recognise that additional intervention and support cannot compensate for a lack of good quality class teaching.
-We ensure, through rigorous Performance Management procedures that any underperformance in teaching is addressed and the impact on pupils minimised and regular Continuing Professional Development (CPD) is provided to enhance staff skills and understanding of SEND.
+Maple Tree places a high emphasis on developing Quality First Teaching (including emphasis on the importance of marking and feedback, self assessment by the pupils, development of growth mindset skills and the use of assessment information to shape planning and delivery) and acknowledges the impact this can have on attainment and progress.
+We recognise that additional intervention and support cannot compensate for a lack of good quality class teaching and reasonable adaptations to our broad and balanced curriculum and learning environment are implemented.
+This ensures that pupils with SEND can access learning in line with the high expectations we expect from all of our pupils.
+Through rigorous Performance Management procedures, any underperformance in teaching is addressed and the impact on pupils minimised and regular Continuing Professional Development (CPD) is provided to enhance staff skills and understanding of SEND.

-Where a pupil is identified as underachieving the first response is made by the class teacher who plans appropriate differentiation, interventions and individualised target setting for the identified pupil.
-The class teacher will complete an initial concerns checklist which will collate a clear analysis of the pupil's needs.
-The Code of Practice suggests using a range of sources of information including:
+Where a pupil is identified as underachieving, the first response is made by the class teacher who plans appropriate differentiation, interventions and individualised target setting for the identified pupil.
+The class teacher completes an initial concerns checklist which will collate a clear analysis of the pupil's needs.
+The Code of Practice suggests using a range of sources such as:

-- 1. teacher's assessment and experience of the pupil - 2. pupil progress, attainment and behaviour - 3. the individual's development in comparison with their peers - 4. the views and experience of parents - 5. the pupil's own views
+- 1. teacher's assessment and experience of the pupil - 2. pupil progress, attainment and behaviour - 3. the individual's development in comparison with their peers - 4. the views and experience of parents - 5. the pupil's own views - 6. advice from external support services if already involved.

-- 6. advice from external support services if already involved. - 7. standardised testing, criterion referenced assessments, screening assessments
+7.standardised testing, criterion referenced assessments, screening assessments.

-If following a period of additional intervention and targeted support, which has been effectively monitored, the pupil is still underachieving, the class teacher, in discussion with the SENDCo, will place the child on the school SEND list at School Support.
-This discussion will consider all the information gathered about the pupil, and will compare their attainment and progress against national data and expectations.
-The discussion will also include examining the Central Bedfordshire graduated response advice.
+If following a period of additional monitored intervention and targeted support, the pupil is still under achieving, the class teacher, in discussion with the SENDCo, will place the child on the school SEND list at School Support (Stage 2).
+This discussion will consider all the information gathered about the pupil and will compare their attainment and progress against national data and expectations.
+This also includes examining the Central Bedfordshire Graduated Approach guidance.